General Contractor Invoice Template with Change Orders

 Step 2: Create the invoice inside the job

-This keeps the invoice tied to the correct project, client, job address, billing period, and approved work.
+Building it this way keeps the invoice tied to the correct project, client, job address, billing period, and approved work.

 Step 3: Add the original contract scope

-Start with the approved scope.
+Begin with the approved scope.
+For example:

 Original scope includes demolition, framing repairs, drywall repair, interior painting, bathroom tile installation, fixture installation, and final cleanup for Unit 204.

-Then add the original contract amount.
+Then add the original contract amount:

 Original contract amount: $48,500

-This gives the invoice a baseline.
+This gives the invoice a clear baseline to build on.

 Step 4: Add approved change orders

 Add change orders as separate line items.
+For example:

 Change orderScopeAmount